glfw/glfw/README.md

  - [Wayland] Added dynamic loading of all Wayland libraries
  - [Wayland] Added support for key names via xkbcommon
  - [Wayland] Added support for file path drop events (#2040)
+ - [Wayland] Added support for more human-readable monitor names where available
  - [Wayland] Removed support for `wl_shell` (#1443)
  - [Wayland] Bugfix: The `GLFW_HAND_CURSOR` shape used the wrong image (#1432)
  - [Wayland] Bugfix: `CLOCK_MONOTONIC` was not correctly enabled